potaSasta/42london-moulinette-auto-test/README.md

 ## gh repo
 Following instructions are for github and assume you have already run `ssh-keygen` and linked your github account
-Navigate to your project directory
+Navigate to your project directory, in this case I'm testing c05;
 ``` bash
 git init
 git add .